DomGambarini/book_store/README.md

 ![Navigation Bar Image](./test-images/get-in-touch-match-format.png)
 ![Navigation Bar Image](./test-images/get-in-touch-missing-field.png)

-There also a Get in Touch form withthe About nav link which allows customer to send an email as a general enquiry.
+There is also a 'Get in Touch' form accessible through the 'About' nav link, which allows customers to send an email for general inquiries.
 The email is received at djangoproject618@gmail.com.
-If the data is not in the correct format or is missing when trying to post the form the will receive the following required attributes.
-Once the form is completed and sent correctly, the user will be directed to the thank you page.
+If the data is not in the correct format or is missing when attempting to submit the form, the user will receive a notification indicating the required attributes.
+Once the form is completed and submitted correctly, the user will be directed to the thank you page.

 ![Navigation Bar Image](./test-images/get-in-touch-thank-you.png)